triptsu/neohud/README.md

 # neohud
 Flat TF2 HUD with inspired from many other HUDs

 !!
+Do note this HUD isn't finished yet and might need more testing/edits !!

+!!
 PLEASE INSTALL ALL THE FONTS IN THE "neohud/resource/fonts" FOLDER !!

 Credits :